instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/050_miscellaneous/030_api-versions.md

 We're evolving the BlackLab web service API over time, using versioning.

-There's currently two versions:
+There's currently two supported versions:
 - `4.0`: API used by BlackLab 4.x.
+Still supported on `dev` branch and (future) Blacklab 5.x.
-- `5.0`: Stricter, cleaner API, removing superfluous parameters and response keys.
+- `5.0`: Stricter, cleaner API.
 Should be considered experimental until BlackLab 5.0 is released.

 To know which API version your BLS defaults to, check the server info page (`/`).
 Look for the key `blacklabResponse.apiVersion`.
 If this doesn't exist, BLS is using API v3 or lower.
 If it exists and has the value `4.0` or `5.0`, BLS is using that API version.

-On any BLS request, include the `api` parameter to specify which API version to use.
-So if you want to keep using the older API for now, add `api=4`.
-If you don't specify an API version, the default version will be used.
-If you specify an unsupported API version, e.g. `api=2`, you will get an error.

 To set the default API version, configure `parameters.api` in your `blacklab-server.yaml`.
+So if you want to keep using the older API for now, set this to `4`.

+On any BLS request, you can also override the default version to use using the `api` parameter.

 Valid values for API version include:
 - Exact version, e.g. `4.0`